 In his free time, Dr. Bert enjoys spending time with his wife and three children.
 Mountain biking, backcountry skiing, and playing soccer are all activities that he tries to make time for.
 Fishing for walleye is also a favorite pastime.

-Dr. Bert does not manage chronic pain, chronic Lyme, long Covid, Ehlers-Danlos syndrome, hypermobility syndromes, Chronic fatigue syndrome (myalgic encephalomyelitis), non-inflammatory spine problems (degenerative arthritis of the spine, spinal stenosis, degenerative disc disease).
+Dr. Bert does not manage chronic pain, chronic Lyme, long COVID-19, Ehlers-Danlos syndrome, hypermobility syndromes, chronic fatigue syndrome (myalgic encephalomyelitis), or non-inflammatory spine problems (degenerative arthritis of the spine, spinal stenosis, degenerative disc disease).
 He is able to help establish the diagnosis of fibromyalgia but does not manage it long term.

 Board Certified, American Board of Internal Medicine – Rheumatology